 Addiction is complex, and it’s okay if you don’t know everything right away.
-But taking the time to understand your loved one’s disease and how it affects them is incredibly beneficial to both you and your loved one.
+However, taking the time to understand your loved one’s disease and how it affects them is incredibly beneficial to both you and your loved one.
 It also helps you be more aware of the signs that your loved one needs help.

 Offer Your Support

-Addicts don’t always understand how much their family and friends love them.
+People with addiction don’t always understand how much their family and friends love them.
 Talk to your loved one about your concerns, and don’t wait for them to hit rock bottom to speak up.
 Let them know that you’re going to support them on their journey to recovery.

 Encourage Them to Get Help

 As with other diseases, the earlier addiction is treated, the better.
-But don’t be surprised if you’re met with denial or excuses as to why they can’t or won’t seek treatment.
-Be persistent about how important it is that they enter treatment for their addiction, but avoid them feel guilty or ashamed in the process.
+However, don’t be surprised if you’re met with denial or excuses as to why they can’t or won’t seek treatment.
+Be persistent about how important it is that they enter treatment for their addiction, but avoid making them feel guilty or ashamed in the process.

 Another option is to hold an intervention for your loved one.
 Although these are often difficult to do, an intervention may be exactly what your loved one needs if they’re deep into their addiction.
 Consider bringing in an intervention specialist to help you navigate this process.

-Support Recovery As an Ongoing Process
+Support Recovery as an Ongoing Process

 Once your loved one decides to enter treatment, it’s essential that you remain involved.
-Continue supporting their participation in ongoing care, meetings, and recovery support groups.
+Continue supporting their participation in ongoing care, meetings and recovery support groups.
 Be the support system that they need, and show them that you’ll be there every step of the way.

 Take Care of Yourself

 Although you may see this as selfish, it’s incredibly important that you’re able to be there for others and make the best decisions possible.
-Make sure your own needs are met by getting enough sleep, exercising, and eating well.
+Make sure your own needs are met by getting enough sleep, exercising and eating well.
 Don’t be afraid to go to therapy to get help if you find yourself struggling due to your loved one’s drug addiction.

-What to Avoid When Talking To A Loved One About Addiction
+What to Avoid When Talking to a Loved One About Addiction

 When talking to a loved one about getting treatment for their addiction, here are some things to avoid:

-- Preaching, lecturing, threatening or moralizing your loved one.
+- Preaching, lecturing, threatening or moralizing your loved one

-- Emotional appeals that may increase the feelings of guilt and the compulsion to use drugs.
+- Emotional appeals that may increase the feelings of guilt and the compulsion to use drugs

-- Lying or making excuses for their behavior.
+- Lying or making excuses for their behavior

-- Taking over their responsibilities.
-Doing this protects them from the consequences of their behavior.
+- Taking over their responsibilities — doing this protects them from the consequences of their behavior

-- Enabling their behavior by covering up the abuse or giving them money for drugs.
+- Enabling their behavior by covering up the abuse or giving them money for drugs

-- Arguing with your loved one when they’re using drugs.
-During this time, your loved one won’t be able to hold a rational conversation and likely won’t be open to what you have to say.
+- Arguing with your loved one when they’re using drugs — during this time, your loved one won’t be able to hold a rational conversation and likely won’t be open to what you have to say

-- Feeling guilty or responsible for their behavior.
-It’s not your fault.
+- Feeling guilty or responsible for their behavior — it’s not your fault

 If you feel that your loved one is abusing drugs, the best thing you can do is to encourage them to seek treatment for their addiction.
-Be loving and supportive, but also know that they’re going to make excuses for their behavior.
+Be loving and supportive, but also know that they’re likely going to make excuses for their behavior.
 Be firm in what you want, and keep encouraging them to get help.
-Although this isn’t easy to do, it’s a critical first step in helping them achieve a healthy and happy live in recovery.
+Although this isn’t easy to do, it’s a critical first step in helping them achieve a healthy and happy life in recovery.